Residence Hall Information & Policies

 Room Damage and Cleaning Charges

-Students are prohibited from making repairs or alterations to the halls/furnishings on their own.
-Should unauthorized repairs or alterations be made, the College will return the room to its original condition and bill the student for materials and labor.
+Students are prohibited from making repairs or alterations to the halls/ furnishings on their own.
+Should unauthorized repair or alterations be made, the College will return the room to its original condition and bill the student for materials and labor.

 Community Damages/Charges

 Keeping common areas (corridors, lounges, bathrooms, patios, porches, landings, courtyards, surrounding areas, etc.) and their furnishings, fixtures, and equipment in good condition is the collective responsibility of all residents.
-For vandalism, damage, excessive or personal trash, or unsanitary conditions found in common areas of residence halls beyond what may be considered “normal usage," staff from Public Safety and Residential Education and Housing will make every reasonable effort to find those responsible.
-However, if the responsible person(s) cannot be identified, all residents of a residence hall group (floor/hall/apartment/suite/house/area) may be fined or charged for the repair, replacement, labor, and/or materials and/or required to attend hall meeting(s) regarding the issues.
+For vandalism, damage, excessive or personal trash, or unhygienic conditions found in common areas of residence halls beyond what may be considered “normal usage," staff from Public Safety and Residential Education and Housing will make every reasonable effort to find those responsible.
+However, if the responsible person(s) cannot be identified, all residents of a residence hall group (floor/hall/ apartment/suite/house/area) may be fined or charged for the repair, replacement, labor, and/or materials; and/or required to attend hall meeting(s) regarding the issues.

 Opening and Closing

-During fall, Thanksgiving, winter, spring, and summer breaks and the periods of time between semesters, residence halls officially close and dining services are not available.
+During fall, Thanksgiving, winter, spring, and summer breaks and the periods of time between terms, residence halls officially close and dining services are not available or are limited.
 Students must abide by the opening and closing schedule and information provided by Residential Education and Housing.
 Students must have the permission of Residential Education and Housing to remain on campus during any break.

 Students staying on campus, with permission, over breaks accept responsibility for College rules and regulations and for their personal safety.
 If damage occurs, the responsible individuals and/or sponsoring group will be held accountable.
 Any policy violations will result in immediate removal from residential facilities for the remainder of the break.